 Well, yet another bad news for Microsoft’s Windows 10 Anniversary Update.
-Recently, we covered a news that mentioned various problems users are facing after installing the Windows 10 Anniversary Update.
-Now, yet another report has come forwards where users have mentioned that their webcams have gone defunct because of Anniversary Update on their machines.
+Recently, we covered news that mentioned various problems users are facing after installing the Windows 10 Anniversary Update.
+Now, yet another report has come forwards where users have mentioned that their webcams have gone defunct because of the Anniversary Update on their machines.
 Several users have posted this issue with their webcams on Microsoft’s forum.

 Apparently, the new update dropped support for two major video compression formats, i.e. H.264 and MJPEG codecs.
-As a result, many users reported the issue with their webcam, such as unavailability of MJPG formats from streaming cameras in both Microsoft Media Foundation and Direct Show.
+As a result, many users reported the issue with their webcams, such as the unavailability of MJPG formats from streaming cameras in both Microsoft Media Foundation and Direct Show.
 Some users have reported receiving Windows 10 Camera App Error Code 0xA00F4271(0x80070491) error message.

 However, according to the reply from Microsoft’s camera team, this is not a problem.
 In facts, it’s a way to prevent performance issues as some of the Windows apps have direct access to the webcams after the update.